JevgeniF/Automated-Testing/course_project/README.md

 mvn clean compile assembly:single
 ```
 The usable jar file called like `WeatherBall-[version]-[build].jar` will be generated in `target` directory.
-> The usability on Linux machines was not tested yet.
 # User Manual
 > You can always find console help / manual by run .jar file without attributes.
 - To start work with app, you need assembled before WeatherBall JAR file.